kathyonu/apotomoing_sequencers/README.md

 > After you enter your text into the entry box,
 > when you tab or click out of the entry box, the five sequences
 > are generated and entered into the sequence form,
+> next the character counts are shown at the right,
+> next the database matches are shown on the left,
-> without page change, using javascript with jQuery,
+> all without page change, using javascript with jQuery,
 > and our five sequencers written in Ruby.

 # Getting Started